 Since the object of the model is to produce estimates of State fiscal year revenues, it is necessary to be sensitive to the actual period of operation during each fiscal year and to the competitive effects of other facilities.
 For VLT facilities, the most recent information available from the Gaming Commission is used to specify expected start dates and the initial number of machines, expansion of existing facilities, and changes in machine counts.
-The model also has the ability to add new facilities anywhere in the Northeast and to adjust to any expansion plans anticipated by the tracks or other facilities.
+The model is also able to incorporate new facilities anywhere in the Northeast and to adjust to any expansion plans anticipated by the tracks or other facilities.